dweymouth/foobar-on-linux/README.md

 - Command-line interface (`foobar2000`) supporting the same switches/options as the Windows version
 - Applications menu launcher with icon
+- Context menu integration ("Open with foobar2000") for popular file managers
 - Installation for single user or all users

 Installation